A J Caley of Norwich was one of the largest chocolate manufacturers in Britain.

 Caley initially operated under independent management, but control was brought under the Mackintosh umbrella from 1939.

-The Caley factory was destroyed by bombing during the Second World War, and had to be rebuilt.
+The Caley factory was destroyed by bombing during the Second World War in 1942, and had to be rebuilt.

 The Caley’s brand name was phased out in the early 1960s.